 Add the Salesforce Application in Okta

-- Log in to Okta with Admin credentials and click on the Admin button in the top left to open the admin console panel.
+- Log in to Okta with Admin credentials and click on the Admin button in the top right to open the admin console panel.

 - Navigate to Applications > Applications.
-Then click Add Application.
+Then click Browse App Catalog.

 - Search for Salesforce.com and select it from the list of results.
-Click Add.
+Click Add integration.

 - In the Custom Domain field, add your company domain.
 For example, if your url is https://simpplr.my.salesforce.com, input simpplr to the Custom Domain field.